100vision/100vision.github.io/src/zh/信息技术/SysOps/win_sccm_troubleshooting_1.md

 - Final #Destination 2: AppEnforce.log (Application Deployment)
 - Final #Destination 3: DCMAgent.log /CIAgent.log  (Compliance Baseline Deployment)

-**Final stop to check for admin vary depending on the deployment types listed above.**  in this case, it is `Compliance Baseline Deployment`
+**Final stop to check for admin vary depending on the deployment types listed above.**  in this demo, it is `Compliance Baseline Deployment`

 ### DCMAgent.log